Audience Selected - Individual

 Takeaway:

-Thanks for listening and join me next month on the view.
+Thank you for listening and join me next time for the view.

 This article is provided for general information purposes only and should not be construed as personal financial advice to invest in any fund or product.
 These are the investment manager’s views at the time of writing and should not be construed as investment advice.
 The opinions expressed are correct at time of writing and may be subject to change.
 Capital is at risk.
 The value and income from investments can go down as well as up and are not guaranteed.
 An investor may get back significantly less than they invest.
 Past performance is not a reliable indicator of current or future performance and should not be the sole factor considered when selecting funds.